Order of Saint Paul the First Hermit: Distribution of the Order

 The Province of Germany was founded in 2002.
-As of 2020, the Provincial there is Fr.
-Benjamin Bąkowski.
+As of 2020, the Provincial there is Benjamin Bąkowski.

 The American Province was founded in 2008.
-As of April 2022, it is led by provincial Fr.
-Tadeusz Lizinczyk.
+As of April 2022, it is led by provincial Tadeusz Lizinczyk.

 The Province of Australia was founded in 2008.
-The current provincial is Fr.
-Albert Wasniowski.
+The current provincial is Albert Wasniowski.
 The province consists of two monasteries and four parishes with 1 bishop, 11 priests, three lay brothers, and four seminarians.

 There are also the Quasi-Province of Hungary and the Quasi-Province of Croatia.